olliw42/mLRS/README.md

 - open source
 - rich features for Mavlink systems

-Hence this project.
+The mLRS project fills this gap.
 In addition, as another main feature, we want it to

 - integrate with MAVLink for OpenTx

-which will yield the most fluid user experience.
+as this yields the most fluid user experience.

 ## Disclaimer ##